Rhizomelic Chondrodysplasia Punctata

 The syndrome is inherited in an autosomal recessive pattern.

 Autosomal recessive inheritance means an affected individual receives one copy of a mutated gene from each of their parents, giving them two copies of a mutated gene.
-Parents, who carry only one copy of the gene mutation will not generally show any symptoms, but have a 25% chance of passing the copies of the gene mutations onto each of their children.
+Parents, who carry only one copy of the gene mutation will not generally show any symptoms but have a 25% chance of passing the copies of the gene mutations onto each of their children.

 What are the main symptoms of Rhizomelic Chondrodysplasia Punctata?

-Skeletal abnormalities are a main symptom of the syndrome.
+Skeletal abnormalities are the main symptom of the syndrome.
 This includes a shortening of the bones found in the arms (upper) and the thighs.
 Another abnormality associated with the syndrome is known as chondrodysplasia punctata- it affects the growth of the long bones and generally can be diagnosed through x-rays.
 This in turn leads to the development of joint contracture, which is a permanent bending or stiffening of the joints.

 Possible clinical traits/features: